 Natural turf or Synthetic grass - Which is right for you?

-Author: Stefan Palm Date Posted: 3 April 2013
+Author: Stefan Palm Date Posted: 5 January 2022

 Maintenance and Longevity

-A natural lawn will potentially last forever providing it is maintained properly.
-It does require more maintenance than artificial grasses though by way of regular mowing, fertilising, watering and weed control.
-Synthetic turf should last around 15 years in a landscape setting before needing to be replaced.
-It is extremely hardwearing, with many carrying a 7-10 year guarantee.
+On the other hand, a good synthetic turf should last around 15 years in a landscape setting before needing to be replaced.
+It is extremely hardwearing, with many carrying a 7-10 year warranty.
 A definite bonus is that there are no dead spots, worn spots, insect damage or disease problems.
-It stands up to dogs very well, and looks great all year round.
+It stands up to dogs very well and looks great all year round.
 Damage can be repaired similarly to carpet.
-Artificial turf isn’t completely maintenance free though – it requires brushing, grooming and refilling around twice a year to keep it clean and to ensure that the grass blades standing upright.
-You can get a contractor to do this for around $100 for a 50 square metre lawn or you can do it yourself but you’ll need to buy the right equipment.
+Synthetic grass isn’t completely maintenance-free though – it requires brushing, grooming and refilling once per year to keep it clean and to ensure that the grass blades stand upright.
+You can get a contractor to do this for around $100 for a 50 square metre lawn or you can do it yourself but you’ll need to buy or hire the right equipment.

-Natural turf is up to 15 C cooler than ambient temperature on a hot day in comparison to paving or bitumen and can help cool down your home.
+Natural turf is up to 15 C cooler than the ambient temperature on a hot day in comparison to paving or bitumen and can help cool down your home.
 Research has shown that a natural lawn cools the environment equivalent to 4 evaporative air conditioners.
-Cracking of homes is reduced or stopped where lawns are watered and they filter rain water into the soil so it doesn’t just run off into the gutter.
+Cracking of homes is reduced or stopped where lawns are watered and they filter rainwater into the soil so it doesn’t just run off into the gutter.
 Many homes have been saved from bush fires by having a real lawn around the perimeter.

 Natural lawns obviously require watering which is a definite consideration in South Australia.
 They also require mowing and the use of fertilisers and chemicals.
-However grass also filters rain into the soil instead of allowing it to run off down the gutter and eradicates greenhouse gases such as Co2, Co and So2 plus many other pollutants.
+However, grass also filters rain into the soil instead of allowing it to run off down the gutter and eradicates greenhouse gases such as Co2, Co and So2 plus many other pollutants.
 100 square metres of lawn emits enough oxygen throughout the day for a family of four.
 Natural turf is up to 15 C cooler than the ambient temperature on a hot day in comparison to paving or bitumen and can help cool down your home.
 Research has shown that a natural lawn cools the environment equivalent to 4 evaporative air conditioners.
 Many homes have been saved from bush fires by having a real lawn around the perimeter.

 Affordability and Installation

 Initial or upfront cost is a key factor that drives a lot of people in going one way or the other.
-Synthetic grass will cost you somewhere between $75 – $100 per square metre to supply and install including base preparation.
-Natural turf will cost around $25 per square metre to supply and install depending on base preparation.
+Synthetic grass will cost you somewhere between $75 – $150 per square metre to have it professionally supplied and installed including base preparation.
+Natural turf will cost around $35 - $50 per square metre to supply and install depending on base preparation.

-The upside with the artificial grass is that it costs very little to maintain after it’s installed, whereas natural grass will have on-going maintenance costs.
+The upside with artificial grass is that it costs very little to maintain after it’s installed, whereas natural grass will have ongoing maintenance costs.
 This is a grey area that is easily exaggerated by those wishing to influence you towards whatever they’d prefer to sell you.
 Some say it takes only 5 years for the initial investment of synthetic grass to pay for itself compared to natural lawn.
 We tend to think it’s more like 10 years.

-Whats Better For You?
+What’s Better For You?

 There are many factors to consider when choosing between natural turf and synthetic grass.
 As outlined above – both have their unique set of pros and cons.
 If you’re planning on keeping the lawn for 10 years or more, then cost considerations basically even themselves out.
 So as far as what’s better for you – think about what you like the look and feel of, how much time you have to give to maintenance, your environmental preferences, and of course, which one better suits your more unique needs.